-2. Review the extant research.
-Psychological research has been around for 100 years, and the student is expected to review the relevant research in his or her area, with an eye on locating exemplary studies that will serve as models of exceptional work and design.
+- 2. Review the extant research.
+Psychological research has been around for over 100 years, and the student is expected to review the relevant research in his or her area, with an eye on locating exemplary studies that will serve as models of exceptional work and design.
 Ultimately, the student will need to become an "authority" in her or his selected research field.
-On the other hand, the student should not get bogged down by thinking that he or she should read everything in the area.

-3. Formulate Researchable Hypotheses or Questions.
+On the other hand, the student should not get bogged down by thinking that he or she should read everything in the area. - 3.
+Formulate Researchable Hypotheses or Questions.
 Once an idea has been generated, the student should think about writing several research questions/hypotheses that address the selected topic.
-The dissertation chair can assist the student in formulating researchable questions.

-4. Develop Dissertation Proposal.
-The proposal is based directly on the research questions/hypotheses and provides information on the need/rationale and overview of the study (Chapter One), a review of relevant literature (Chapter Two), and research methodology for addressing the question(s) (Chapter Three).
-Refer to the university's "Thesis and Dissertation Preparation Guide" available on the UCA Graduate School website (http://www.uca.edu/divisions/academic/graduate/Thesis/thesis%20and%20dissertation.pdf) for

-(http://www.uca.edu/divisions/academic/graduate/Thesis/thesis%20and%20dissertation.pdf) for specific details on preparing the proposal.
-Students should work with their doctoral committee chairperson and committee members as needed in order to refine the proposal and schedule the proposal meeting.

-5. Schedule and Complete Dissertation Proposal Meeting.
+The dissertation chair can assist the student in formulating researchable questions. - 4.
+Develop Dissertation Proposal.
+The proposal is based directly on the research questions/hypotheses and provides information on the need/rationale and overview of the study, a review of relevant literature, and research methodology for addressing the questions or hypotheses.
+Refer to the university's "Thesis and Dissertation Preparation Guide" available on the UCA Graduate School website for specific details on preparing the proposal.
+Students should work with their doctoral committee chairperson and committee members as needed to refine the proposal and schedule the proposal meeting. - 5.
+Schedule and Complete Dissertation Proposal Meeting.